Guardsquare/flutter-re-demo/README.md

 ## Disclaimer

-These scripts are only provided for education purpose and are not meant to be stable reverse engineering tools.
+These scripts are only provided for education purposes and are not meant to be stable reverse engineering tools.